-The following state indicators were Orange or Red.
+The following state indicators were Orange or Red overall or for at least one student group.

-22.8% - % meeting standard on CAASPP Math

-11.3% - Chronic absenteeism rate (CA Dashboard, Status)

-2.3% - Suspension rate (CA Dashboard, Status)
+22.8% - % meeting standard on CAASPP Math11.3% - Chronic absenteeism rate (CA Dashboard, Status)2.3% - Suspension rate (CA Dashboard, Status)

 The LEA has included the following actions in the LCAP to improve performance on these indicators: 02.02, 02.03, 02.06 and 02.07 While the CAASPP Math outcome was identified as a success, the LEA also feels it is a need to continue to improve upon the growth that has been made.